Meditation for Kids: Benefits, Techniques & Mindfulness Tips

 Kids aged 8 Years & Above

-Meditative breathing techniques can be taught to children after this age.
 Once they master the balloon breath, they can be introduced to the more advanced Bear Breath.
-This fabulous breathing technique relieves stress and anxiety and can be done at any time during the day to feel calm and focused.
-The technique involves breathing through the nose for 4 counts, holding in the breath for 4 counts and releasing it for 4 counts through the nose.
+This fabulous breathing technique helps relieve stress and anxiety, and can be practised at any time during the day to promote a sense of calm and focus.
+The technique involves breathing through the nose for 4 counts, holding the breath for four counts, and releasing it through the nose for four counts.

 Tips to Keep in Mind When Teaching Meditation to Kids

-1. Begin With the Breath
+2. Begin With the Breath

 The mind follows the breath.
 There can be no meditation without proper breathing; therefore, it is imperative to lay down a strong foundation for breathing techniques.
 Since most meditation methods begin with the breath as an anchor, children who have proficiency in breathing techniques can meditate well.

-2. Learning to Let Go
+4. Learning to Let Go

 Not all kids can follow the instructions fully.
 They don’t always respond in the way we expect them to.
-Therefore, tailor the meditation technique a little to better suit their personality.
+Therefore, tailor the meditation technique a little to suit their personality better.
 For example, some children may not want to close their eyes, and instead of forcing them to do so, you can give them something to look at as they sit in their meditative posture.
 In the end, meditation is a personal journey.

-3. Put Imagination to Good Use
+5. Put Imagination to Good Use

 Giving them something peaceful, safe and serene to imagine is a good guided meditation practice.
 Children are natural at constructive imagination, and there’s no end to the fun things they can bring to a meditative session.